-This poor little sideboard has gone through a couple transformations.
+This poor little sideboard has gone through a couple of transformations.

-(Be sure to follow me on Instagram….
-I post most projects there long before I get to writing the posts about them.
-Plus a bit of random thrown in for a little fun & whimsy! )
+(Be sure to follow me on Instagram… I post most projects there long before I get to writing the posts about them.
+Plus a bit of randomness thrown in for a little fun & whimsy! )

 So yes, it sat for a bit…but clearly not long enough.

 Because this is what I came up with for the first go-’round… (this is Primer Red & Old White Chalk Paint )

 “Fun & Funky” is one way to describe it.
 But I knew almost immediately I didn’t like it.

 It was just ….too much.
 But I went ahead and finished it anyway.

 I was unsure of what I wanted to do with it so it stayed this way for about 6 months.